 Posterior sag test

-Sometimes called the Godfrey test, the posterior sag test is performed with you lying on the table with your hip and knee flexed at about 90 degrees.
-The clinician examines your affected leg by checking to see if there are any excessive concaveness of the upper tibia near the tibial plateau.
+The clinician checks your injured leg to see if there’s too much inward curving at the top of the tibia near the knee.
 Normally, there should be a small protrusion of the tibial plateau below the knee joint.
-If there is none, it is likely a sign of a PCL tear.
+If there is none, it’s likely a sign of a PCL tear.

 PCL tear treatments

-The type of treatment you get would depend on various factors, such as whether the symptoms of the PCL tear are acute or chronic, or if the injury is at the posterior cruciate ligament only or if there are injuries at other parts of the knee.
+The type of PCL treatment you get depends on various factors, such as whether the symptoms are acute or chronic, the severity of the tear, or if the injury is at the PCL only or if there are injuries at other parts of the knee.

-The majority of the scientific literature seems to favor operative interventions rather than non-operative ones, but generally speaking, the jury is still out.
-A 2018 review by Pache et al. from the Steadman Philippon Research Institute in Vail, Colorado, stated that which type of treatment patients get depends on the degree of the torn PCL.
-The researchers cited several studies that partial PCL tears have mixed results in outcome from conservative treatments, such as exercise and knee bracing, while surgery repairs of full PCL tears are recommended.
+A 2018 review cited several studies that partial PCL tears (grade 1 and 2) have mixed results in outcome from conservative treatments, such as exercise and knee bracing, while surgery repairs of full PCL tears are recommended.
 However, there is still a debate on which type of surgery is better than another.

-“Most authors agree that partial isolated PCL tears should be treated nonoperatively,” Pache et al. wrote.
+“Most authors agree that partial isolated PCL tears should be treated nonoperatively,” the review authors Pache et al. wrote.
 “Complete PCL tears treated nonoperatively have been reported to increase the risk of degenerative changes of the medial and patellofemoral compartments at long term, and were associated with poor function.”

 They also noted that there has not been any long-term research on whether a PCL reconstruction surgery can prevent the onset of knee osteoarthritis.

-A nationwide Taiwanese study that was published in late 2018 also favors operative interventions over non-operative ones.
-Researchers Wang et al. from the National Defense Medical Center in Taipei reviewed narly 4,200 diagnoses of PCL tears from 2000 to 2015.
-They found that those who had surgery were more likely to get knee osteoarthritis, total knee replacement, and meniscus tear, than those who had conservative care.
+A nationwide Taiwanese study that was published in 2018 favors surgical interventions over non-surgical ones.
+Researchers from the National Defense Medical Center in Taipei reviewed nearly 4,200 diagnoses of PCL tears from 2000 to 2015.
+They found that those who had surgery were less likely to get knee osteoarthritis, total knee replacement, and meniscus tear than those who had conservative care.
+Overall, the researchers cited several studies that show many patients recover within two to five years.

 “These results raise concerns regarding the need to restore stability with PCL reconstruction to avoid progressive degeneration,” they wrote.

-For example, in one South Korean study in 2006, subjective evaluations reported that all 61 patients (45 men, 16 women) were “normal or near normal” while objective evaluations reported all but two patients as “normal or near normal.”
+- A 2006 South Korean study, subjective evaluations reported that all 61 patients (45 men, 16 women) were “normal or near normal” while objective evaluations reported all but two patients as “normal or near normal.”

-In a 2009 Belgian study that followed up with 25 patients (22 men, 3 women) who had a PCL reconstruction surgery in 1995 to 2001, 75% of them tend to have more damage to the knee cartilage than those who had a reconstruction within one year.
+- In a 2009 Belgian study that followed up with 25 patients (22 men, 3 women) who had a PCL reconstruction surgery in 1995 to 2001, 75% of them tended to have more damage to the knee cartilage than those who had a reconstruction within one year.

-However, Wang et al. pointed out that the data they used were claims-based, meaning that they information was sorted from insurance companies, doctor’s offices and bills, and other similar paperwork.
+However, Taiwanese researchers from the review pointed out that the data they used were claims-based, meaning that the information was sorted from insurance companies, doctor’s offices and bills, and other similar paperwork.
 They do not inform the researchers the degree of the PCL tear or the severity of the other knee symptoms.

 Even those conservative treatments may underscore surgeries for a torn PCL, they still have their place in the treatment spectrum.
-Pache et al. If the PCL tear is an isolated incident (no other tears or injury in the knee) and acute, then non-operative treatments may be an option for some patients.
+If the PCL tear is an isolated incident and is acute, then non-operative treatments may be a better option for some patients.

 Another study in Indianapolis, Indiana, in 2013 followed up with 68 patients who had conservative care for their acute PCL tear.
 Although 11% of them had developed knee osteoarthritis, all of the patients were “active, have good strength and full knee range of motion, and report good subjective scores.”